mwangiwambui/YT_to_Spotify/README.md

 <H1>YouTube to Spotify</H1>
   <br>
 <p>Followed a simple tutorial by <a href="https://www.youtube.com/watch?v=7J_qcttfnJA">The Come Up</a> to learn how to automate simple tasks.
 I have two files that I have gitignored, which contain my spotify credentials and my google developer keys.</p>

+<p>I added the template files to the git ignored files.
+The files that contain **example that is.</p>